push-eax/coffirc/README.md

 # coffirc
-A feature-incomplete Java IRC client.
-It supports one channel at a time and can't handle disconnections properly.
+A minimalistic CLI IRC client in Java.

 ## Commands